AirForceGrads/AirForceGrads.github.io/README.md

-# Welcome Air Force Grads ✈️
+# Welcome, Air Force Grads ✈️

 ##  Long Blue Line
+Hi!! 👋

 Welcome to the ultimate platform for Air Force Academy alumni.
-We're a website built by grads, for grads.
+My name is Ryan, and I'm building this website to help military academy graduates find a meaningful and happy life in the private sector.
+Whether you serve for 40 years, 20 years, or 5-and-dive (like me), we owe it to ourselves and our community to be a positive influence in the lives of others.
+All this said, we're a website built for grads.
 It's as simple as that.
-We're here to build useful applications (web or mobile) that connect people and make lives easier.
+We believe in building useful applications, primarily on the web, to connect people and streamline their decision processes.

 ##  Table of Contents
+- ### ✨ Introduction
-- ### ✨ Features
+- ### 📋 Features
 - ### 🙏 Acknowledgements
 - ### 📬 Contact Information

+## ✨ Introduction

-## ✨ Features
+## 📋 Features

 We cultivate: